 Wherever you go in Tokyo, you’re sure to be surrounded by incredibly helpful, kind and respectful people who want you to enjoy your stay.

 We've scanned 48,195,047,545 round trip itineraries and found the cheapest flights to Tokyo.
-Nokscoot Airlines Co Ltd & Scoot frequently offer the best deals to Tokyo flights, or select your preferred carrier below to see the cheapest days to fly.
+Mesaba & Scoot frequently offer the best deals to Tokyo flights, or select your preferred carrier below to see the cheapest days to fly.

 Where To Buy Cheap Flights from Bangkok to Tokyo?